killercup/scribbles/content/posts/2026-05-08-seqair-bcf.md

 than the more conventional `enc.encode(&key, value)`.
 A new contributor's first instinct might be to look at the encoder type for methods, not the key.
 I find it more scannable but it's harder to discover.

+With BCF writing in place,
+I think I will focusing on building out [Rastair] for a while again, but if you have a project that could use seqair, please give it a try.
+I'd love to hear your feedback and look forward to contributions or sponsorships to allow me to continue to work on this.